• Skip to main content

 SHARES

 The Taxus yew shrub belongs to the Taxaceae family and is a medium-sized evergreen bush.
 It has green foliage with bright red berries.
-Taxus yew shrubs come in a variety of types and interested gardeners find them to be a great choice.
+Taxus yew shrubs come in various types, and curious gardeners find them to be a great choice.

-A variety of yew shrubs are native to the areas of Japan, Manchuria, Korea and other parts of Europe.
+A variety of yew shrubs are native to Japan, Manchuria, Korea, and parts of Europe.
 Each shrub has its own name, identity, and features.

 Here are some of the more popular varieties of yew shrubs: